Last updated on 2026-03-27

 Program overview

 The Hospitality Foundations (HFC) program is an eight-month certificate course designed to equip students with essential skills for a successful career in the hospitality industry.
-This program focuses on various core areas, including food preparation, service leadership, food safety, guest services, and customer relations.
-Students will also gain practical experience through industry-recognized certifications integrated into the coursework, ensuring they graduate with a competitive edge in the job market.
+This program focuses on various core areas, including food preparation, service leadership, food safety, and customer relations.
+Students will gain practical knowledge and hands-on experience, ensuring they are job-ready upon graduation.
+Additionally, the program incorporates industry-recognized certifications into the coursework, enhancing students' resumes and employability in a competitive job market.

 Program structure

 The Hospitality Foundations program is structured to provide a comprehensive learning experience over a duration of 2 semesters (8 months).
-The program is delivered in a hybrid format, combining both online and in-person learning.
+The program is offered in a hybrid delivery format, combining both online and in-person learning.
 Key features of the program structure include:

 Featured Experiences

-The Hospitality Foundations program offers several unique experiences that enhance the learning journey:
+The Hospitality Foundations program offers several unique experiences that enhance learning and practical application:

-- Hands-on training in food production and service
+- Hands-on training in food preparation and service leadership.

-- Opportunities to develop customer relations and dining service skills
+- Opportunities to develop customer relations skills through real-world scenarios.

 Career Options

-Graduates of the Hospitality Foundations program can explore a variety of career opportunities in Canada, including:
+Graduates of the Hospitality Foundations program can explore a variety of career options in Canada, including:

-- Hotel Guest Services: Work in front desk operations, assisting guests with check-in, check-out, and inquiries.
+- Hotel Guest Services: Work in front desk operations, assisting guests with check-in and check-out processes.

 - Food and Beverage Services: Manage dining experiences in restaurants, bars, and catering companies.